 Board of Examiners

 You can contact the Board of Examiners with special requests concerning your curriculum and questions concerning the Teaching and Examination Regulations and the Rules and Guidelines of the Board of Examiners and/or deviations from these.
-For example, if you want to take a non-standard programme (free minor, free Master), or concerning admission to or exemption from a certain course, you should submit your request to the Board of Examiners.
+For example, if you want to take a non-standard programme (free minor or exemption from a certain course, you should submit your request to the Board of Examiners.

 The Board of Examiners deals with individual requests from students concerning the curriculum and decides on individual requests for deviations from the standard Teaching and Examination Regulations.

 A student who is considering lodging a complaint or objection should first contact one of the academic counsellors.

 Once a student has successfully passed all their courses, they will be awarded their Bachelor’s or Master’s degree certificate.
 The Board of Examiners is responsible for these degree certificates and decides if the student may be conferred the predicate cum laude.